 After much prayer and fasting, it was decided that a building project would be underway.
 Finances for the building project would be allocated from the sale of the property referred to as the "Bethlehem Lot."
 A town hall was held the week prior to the congregational vote.
 The official church membership would have an opportunity to vote either yes or no to the sale of the lot that would potentially fund the most massive building project in the history of Rise City Church.
 On March 6th of 2022, the official voting members of Rise City Church voted yes to the sale of the property located at 1300 Middlefield Rd.
 It was a bittersweet moment, however, the leadership and majority were confident and excited that the Lord was doing something new in the life and body of His church.
 With architectural plans underway the mission of Rise City Church stands firm.
 A church dedicated to disciple the one, raising up the city, and reaching the nations with God's love and transforming presence.
 The echoes of a familiar statement etched on an old pulpit "A church in the city, reaching the world" still ring true, but with a fresh take and vision for a new season.
-The years to come will be a continuation of promises unfolding.
+The year 2023 will be a year of continued promises unfolding.
 His church, a lighthouse, and a filling station.
+2. MISSION & STRATEGY MISSION: RISE CITY CHURCH EXISTS TO DISCIPLE THE ONE, RAISE UP THE CITY, & REACH THE NATIONS WITH GOD'S LOVE & TRANSFORMING PRESENCE.